Best Cat Litter for Long-Haired Cats

 If you’re thinking this sounds too good to be true, we had the same thought.
 A cat litter that truly does it all?
 We were a bit skeptical.
 But the 100% money-back guarantee means there’s no risk to try it out and our long-haired cats love this stuff.

-Non-clumping Clay Cat Litter
+Non-Clumping Clay Cat Litter

 tidy cats cat litter

-It’s no secret that every cat has its own preferences.
+It’s no secret that every cat has their own preferences.
 Your cat may dislike clumping litter because of the way it feels under their paws or a number of other reasons.
 Either way, if your long-haired cat refuses to use clumping litter, you still have safe and low-mess options.

 Because clay litter is so effective across the board, stick with clay if your cat doesn’t mind it.
 Non-clumping clay litter is still super absorbent so yucky odors get locked in, plus it’s cheaper than clumping versions.